-Paid hours allow for more patient interaction and may afford an applicant a better environment to gain an understanding of how the healthcare system works.
+Direct patient care positions allow for more patient interaction and may afford an applicant a better environment to gain an understanding of how the healthcare system works.
 Common ways applicants have accrued paid healthcare experience have been through, but are not limited to: CNA, EMT, paramedic, phlebotomy, patient care tech, ER tech positions.
-Some applicants have accrued all hours through shadowing a PA or physician, but are encouraged to seek paid experience if possible.
-Students who have been accepted usually have a good mix of paid and shadowing hours.
+Only half of the 500 hours of clinical experience can be fulfilled with shadowing experiences.
+Therefore, applicants must have a position that allows them to obtain the remainder of hours via direct patient contact.

 24. How does the program consider volunteering for health care experience?

-The program accepts volunteering hours in a clinical setting IF he/she is performing duties that are similar to medical assisting.
-Hours that contain prepping exam rooms, stocking rooms, comforting patients by reading or playing games, etc. will not count.
+The program accepts volunteering hours in a clinical setting IF he/she is performing duties that allow for direct patient encounters.
+Hours that include prepping exam rooms, stocking rooms, comforting patients by reading or playing games, etc. will not count.

 Although not all volunteer experiences may count for health care experience, applicants who have volunteer or leadership experience are encouraged to list these experiences on their CASPA application.
 The program seeks applicants who are well rounded, and outside of academic selection factors, volunteering and leadership experiences speak a lot about an applicant.